Carnikava: History

-The village was first mentioned in Livonian Chronicle of Henry in 1211 as a summoning place of Livonian troops.
-Later Carnikava grew into a fishermen village, where in the 17th century the first breeding fishery and canned fish factory in the Russian Empire was built.
+The area was first mentioned in Livonian Chronicle of Henry in 1211 as a summoning place of Livonian troops under the name of Coywemunde or Coiwemunde.
+Later Carnikava grew around Carnikava (Zarnikau, Meņģele) Manor into a fishermen village, where reportedly in the 1880 the first breeding fishery and canned fish factory in the Russian Empire was established.
 Due to its proximity to the Baltic Sea, several forest lakes, the Gauja and annual fishermen and craftsmanship fairs, nowadays Carnikava is a popular summer resort among visitors from Riga.

-Heinz Christian Pander (1794-1865), researcher of biology, embryology and paleontology, lived and worked in Carnikava in his estate.
-The Carnikava Manor (Carnikavas muiža), built in the 17th century, was destroyed by Russian soldiers in a fire in the autumn of 1917 around the time of the Riga offensive, with the ruins ultimately demolished by the Soviet occupational authorities in the 1960s to make way for a Soviet military cemetery.
+Heinz Christian Pander (1794–1865), researcher of biology, embryology and paleontology, lived and worked in Carnikava in his estate.
+The Carnikava Manor palace, built in its modern form in the late 17th century, was destroyed by Russian soldiers in a fire in the autumn of 1917 around the time of the Riga offensive, with the ruins ultimately demolished by the Soviet occupational authorities in the 1960s to make way for a Soviet military cemetery.
 Today, a column chapiter in the middle of a park in the center of Carnikava marks the heritage of the manor.

 Until 1992, most of the Carnikava Parish was a part of Ādaži Parish, with its western part included in Mangaļi Parish until after World War II, when it was abolished and split between Riga's Mangaļi neighbourhood and Ādaži Parish.
-In 1992, Carnikava Parish split from Ādaži Parish, with both being parts of the Riga district until 2009, when a separate Carnikava Municipality was created.
-Ultimately, it was merged into the Ādaži Municipality as Carnikava Parish in 2021.
+In 1992, Carnikava Parish split from Ādaži Parish, with both being parts of the Riga district until 2009, when districts were abolished and a separate Carnikava Municipality was created.
+Ultimately, it was merged into the new Ādaži Municipality as Carnikava Parish in 2021.

+Discussions about the status of the growing village led to a push to designate Carnikava as a city/town, with former Carnikava Municipality chair and then-Speaker of the Saeima, Daiga Mieriņa, submitting a bill, which was designated as urgent by and advanced out of the Saeima's State Administration and Local Government Committee on 15 July 2026.
+The bill, as a part of the amendments to the Law on Administrative Territories and Populated Areas, was then approved by the Saeima on 23 July and went into force from 22 August 2026.
+The date coincided with the annual Carnikava Lamprey Festival.

+The authors of the bill said that town rights would strengthen Carnikava’s identity and competitiveness, promote investment and business development potential, and improve the planning of public services, for instance, having a chance to apply for funding for the installation of more environmentally friendly heating solutions in single-family houses, which is not available to villages.